Porsche Panamera review - Practicality, comfort and boot space

 Leg room, head room & passenger space

 As mentioned, legroom inside the Panamera is great; even more so if you go for the Executive model.
-There’s a good degree of flexibility thanks to the seating, too, while the cabin is at least as roomy as rivals such as high spec versions of the Mercedes-Benz CLS or Audi A7.
+There’s a good degree of flexibility thanks to the seating, too, while the cabin is at least as roomy as rivals such as high-spec versions of the Audi A7.

 Despite its sloping roofline the regular Panamera offers 500 litres of luggage room up to the edge of the rear seats.
 Fold these down and boot space increases to 1,340 litres.
 The other body styles give some flexibility in load carrying capacity, with the Sport Turismo estate able to store a little extra at 520 litres with the rear seats in place and 1,390 litres with them folded.
 The Executive extended wheelbase variant offers the same boot space as the regular model when the seats are in place, but provides a 100-litre advantage (1,490 litres total) with the seats flat.

 The power tailgate means loading bags is easy, although there is a little lip to lift them over and into the boot.
 There are tie down points to secure loads, while the boot floor is flat and uniform in shape, so you can easily carry bulky items.

 In this review